If you have questions regarding the application and funding process, please contact the Galveston Bay Estuary Program at GBEP@tceq.texas.gov.

 GBEP Project Development Process

 The Estuary Program project development and funding is unique in that the staff members work closely with stakeholders to take a project from concept to implementation.
-This process is one of the strengths of the Estuary Program as it has garnered diverse and vital partnerships and helped leverage resources from multiple entities and organizations.
+This process is one of the strengths of the Estuary Program as it has garnered vital partnerships and helped leverage resources from multiple entities and organizations.

 The fiscal year for the State of Texas is September 1 through August 31.
 Throughout the year the Galveston Bay Council and its subcommittees meet to develop projects that are aligned with the Galveston Bay Plan.